Instructions Reference

 No XML declaration

 Text — produces plain text.
-All markup is stripped; only text content appears:
+The serializer strips all markup.
+Only the text content appears:

 JSON — introduced in XSLT 3.0.
 Serializes XDM maps and arrays as JSON: